comp-linguist/comp-linguist.github.io/_posts/2023-03-14-chain-of-thoughts.md

 **Secondly, large language models can perform in-context few-shot learning via prompting**, which means that instead of finetuning a separate language model for each new task, one can simply “prompt” the model with a few input–output exemplars demonstrating the task.

-Chain-of-thought prompting involves providing a prompt consisting of triples: input, chain of thought, and output.
 Empirical evaluations on arithmetic, commonsense, and symbolic reasoning benchmarks demonstrate that chain-of-thought prompting outperforms standard prompting.
 This approach is important because it does not require a large training dataset and a single model checkpoint can perform many tasks without loss of generality.

 <figure>
     <center><img src="/assets/images/1.png"